KushtrimMustafa/mdspvl/README.md

 # This is a preexam (pvl) for the course Modern Distributed Systems at the HfT

-## In this Project are Kushtrim Mustafa and Chun-Yu contributing.
+## In this Project are Kushtrim Mustafa and Chun-Yu Kang contributing.

 ## We are using Laravel in the Backend and Vue / React for the Frontend